stephenneale/seng371-group16/as-developers/rd.md

 - Hardware platform: The system can be accessed using common web browser apps on both PC's and portable devices.
 The web browser apps need to support basic HTML and JavaScript extensions.
 - Operating system and version

 ### 2.5 Design and Implementation Constraints

+_Hardware constraints_

+Students generally have access to relatively recent hardware and modern browsers, so support for older browsers such as Internet Explorer is not necessary.
+Since we will rely on cloud services for hosting, we will not consider hardware requirements—this responsibility will be left to the cloud provider.

+_Interaction with Third-Party Applications_

+The software may make use of third-party software libraries for development purposes as long as there is no concern of major security issues.
+Otherwise, the webapp will obviously interact with third-party browsers, as is consistent with the reality of frontend web development.

+_System Maintenance_

+The vendor assures that the system will be maintained in good working order so that neither students nor instructors have issues with accessing and using the system normally.
+Additionally, regular maintenance will be performed in a manner that does not cause major disruptions.
+When the system needs to be taken offline for a noticeable amount of time, this will be done during late-night hours.

 ### 2.6 Assumptions and Dependencies